Klwdie/Wazuh_Installer_4_Win/README.md

 You can use the resources below as a guide:

-https://tryhackme.com/r/room/wazuhct (OUTDATED - Do not use the local_rules.xml it mentions: https://groups.google.com/g/wazuh/c/7lBYzNHdjX4)
+https://tryhackme.com/r/room/wazuhct (OUTDATED - Do not use the ```local_rules.xml``` it mentions, here is why: https://groups.google.com/g/wazuh/c/7lBYzNHdjX4)

 https://wazuh.com/blog/learn-to-detect-threats-on-windows-by-monitoring-sysmon-events/